seibert/ln/README.md

 It is primarily intended for logging numeric data, rather than string messages like syslog.

-**WARING:** Natural Log is currently practicing "Documentation Driven Development," so none of the code exists to do any of this yet.
+**WARNING:** Natural Log is currently practicing "Documentation Driven Development," so none of the code exists to do any of this yet.

 Documentation